Changing the Hostname

 If you have more than one 3D printer and plan on running Klipper on them all, I would recommend that each instance have their own unique 'hostname'.
 You can change the 'hostname' to whatever you want, for this example I will change the default hostname from 'mainsailos' to 'mainsailos2'.

-The hostname is important in the even your IP address changes (DHCP lease time expires) and you want to ping the hostname like in the section.
+The hostname is important in the even your IP address changes (DHCP lease time expires) and you want to ping the hostname like in the Finding Your IP Address section.

 • From the Raspberry Pi Software Configuration Tool menu;